jlinoff/git2dot/README.md

 ## Example 2 - pruning the graph

-There are two more options you will want to think about for make large graphs more readable: `--choose-branch` and `--choose-tag`.
-As described earlier, they prune the graph so that is only considers the parent chains of the specified branches or tags.
+There are two more options you will want to think about for making large graphs more readable: `--choose-branch` and `--choose-tag`.
+As described earlier, they prune the graph so that it only considers the parent chains of the specified branches or tags.
 This can be very useful to determining where branches occurred.